MicrosoftDocs/win32/desktop-src/medfound/mf-asfstreamconfig-leakybucket1-attribute.md

 ---
-Description: Sets the average &\#0034;leaky bucket&\#0034; parameters (see Remarks) for encoding a Windows Media file.
+description: Sets the average &\#0034;leaky bucket&\#0034; parameters (see Remarks) for encoding a Windows Media file.
 Set this attribute by using the IMFASFStreamConfig interface. ms.assetid: 5aa570eb-1004-4942-9a63-b8f6373d4e53
 title: MF_ASFSTREAMCONFIG_LEAKYBUCKET1 attribute (Wmcontainer.h)
 ms.topic: reference